 The book is important reading for students, researchers, and policymakers working in sport governance, sport development or management, and the sport policy sector.

 Table of Contents

-Spencer Harris is an Assistant Professor of Sport Management at the University of Colorado at Colorado Springs, USA.
+Spencer Harris is Associate Professor of Sport Management at the University of Colorado, Colorado Springs, USA.

 Mathew Dowling is Senior Lecturer in the Cambridge Centre for Sport & Exercise Sciences, at Anglia Ruskin University, UK.